 Your child's school may also be taking part in

-The School Library Pack is a reading for pleasure programme which is available free to any secondary school or education provider in England with Year 7 students.
-Containing over 40 free books, the pack can not only boost your library resources but also encourage students to try reading different types of books.
+The School Library Pack is a reading for pleasure programme giving free books to any secondary school or education provider in England with Year 7 students.
+Containing over 40 books, the pack can not only boost your library resources but also encourage students to try reading different types of books.

 Spark is a programme for special schools designed to inspire a love of stories and books in children with additional needs.

-Children's Book Week 2017: a week-long celebration of reading for pleasure in schools all around the UK.
+How to hold a Children's Book Week at your school: a week-long celebration of reading for pleasure.

 Bookmark: books and disability